Help With Continuing Healthcare Funding

-I am Lauren Kennedy, Legal Advisor at Seatons Solicitors.
-If you or a family member or friend are thinking of applying for funding for care or have been refused care then give me a call for a free no-obligation chat on FREEPHONE 0800 038 5915 or contact us online.
+If you or a family member or friend are thinking of applying for funding for care or have been refused care then call us for a free no-obligation chat on FREEPHONE 0800 038 5915 or contact us online.

 To qualify for NHS continuing Healthcare Funding to fund a place in a nursing home or supported living in your own home, you need to establish that you have a Primary Health Need.
 In order to decide if you indeed have a Primary Health Need, the NHS will put the Applicant for funding through a series of assessments.
 It is not uncommon for the NHS to deny funding in cases where it should plainly be awarded.